January 07, 2020

 Staying happy and fulfilled at work could be as simple as changing your routine, becoming more proactive, or taking a different approach to your workplace and its people.
 All it takes is the right attitude and the ability to identify an approach that works best for you.

-To help you add a little positivity back into to your day-to-day, here are 5 Tips to Improve Your Workplace Wellbeing:
+To help you add a little positivity back into to your day-to-day, here are our 5 Tips to Improve Your Workplace Wellbeing:

 - Food and mood- Changes in blood sugar levels are linked to changes in mood and energy.
 Eating regularly maintains blood sugar levels.
 Not eating regularly can make you tired, irritable, anxious and cause poor concentration.
 Good tips include eating breakfast, eating every 3-4 hours, avoiding junk foods, eating plenty of fruit and veg and drinking lots of water.